Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid.Namespaces/samples/Sample2_CNCF.md

     null);
 ```

-Finally, we acknowledge the events using the lock token.
+Finally, we acknowledge the event using the lock token.

 ```C# Snippet:AcknowledgeCNCFEvent
 AcknowledgeResult acknowledgeResult = await receiver.AcknowledgeAsync(new[] { eventResponse.GetProperty("brokerProperties").GetProperty("lockToken").GetString() });